Increasing Diversity in Academia

 The Mellon Mays Undergraduate Fellowship (MMUF) works to increase diversity in higher education by providing promising undergraduates from underrepresented backgrounds two years of mentoring and preparation for a PhD program.
 It supports students committed to pursuing doctoral studies and a teaching career in higher education.

-- Engagement in an academic culture: Fellows meet regularly with other Fellows, graduate students, and faculty for forums, colloquia, and other activities.
+- Engagement in an academic culture: Fellows meet regularly with other fellows, graduate students, and faculty for forums, colloquia, and other activities.